shaygitub/ShminiFilter/README.md

   1) protection against seeing files inside a disclosed parent directory (manipulation of list returned by NtQueryDirectoryFile)
 - IRP_MJ_SET_INFORMATION:
   1) protection against deletion of files inside a disclosed parent directory with IRP_MJ_SET_INFORMATION as the deletion primitive
-  2) backup system of any undisclosed deleted files, saves the last version of the file before the deletion
+  2) backup system of any undisclosed deleted files, saves the last version of the file before the deletion (currently only for specific paths)
   3) protection against copying a file into a disclosed path (with FileRenameInformation/Ex)
   4) protection against rename of a file to a certain file name (also FileRenameInformation/Ex)
   5) logging of different file changes with different operation flags
 - IRP_MJ_CREATE:
   1) protection against deletion of files inside a disclosed parent directory with IRP_MJ_CREATE as the deletion primitive
-  2) backup system of any undisclosed deleted files, saves the last version of the file before the deletion
+  2) backup system of any undisclosed deleted files, saves the last version of the file before the deletion (currently only for specific paths)
   3) protection against getting a handle to a file/folder inside a disclosed directory
  - IRP_MJ_CLEANUP:
   1) regular tracing of calls to cleanup an object provided (usually a handle closed with CloseHandle/NtClose)